eylemish/egemen.github.io/pages/aboutus.md

 ## What is CIVICA?

-CIVICA – The European University of Social Sciences unites ten leading European higher education institutions in the social sciences, humanities, business management and public policy, with a total of 72,000 students & PhDs and 13,000 academic staff.
+<a href="https://www.civica.eu/who-we-are/about-civica/">CIVICA</a> – The European University of Social Sciences unites ten leading European higher education institutions in the social sciences, humanities, business management and public policy, with a total of 72,000 students & PhDs and 13,000 academic staff.

 ## What is SEF?

-The Student Engagement Fund (SEF) is a mini-grant funding scheme aimed at supporting student-led joint initiatives within the CIVICA alliance.
+<a href="https://www.civica.eu/who-we-are/civica-ambassadors/student-initiatives/student-engagement-fund/">The Student Engagement Fund (SEF)</a> is a mini-grant funding scheme aimed at supporting student-led joint initiatives within the CIVICA alliance.
 It aims to foster cross-campus collaboration among students and student associations from different disciplines and backgrounds in tackling the important issues facing Europe today, and to further enhance the students’ experience within the alliance.

 ## Disclaimer